admin-shell-io/submodel-templates/published/Provision of Company Data/1/0/1/README.md

 ## Provision of Company Data bug-fix version 1.0.1

 This folder contains a bug-fix release of the submodel template artifacts.
-Only the machine-readable artifacts (JSON and AASX) were corrected; the specification PDF is carried over from version 1.0 unchanged.
+The machine-readable artifacts (JSON and AASX) and the specification PDF were corrected.

 ### Artifacts in this directory